How To Clean a Camelbak – from easy rinsing to disinfecting

 I am notorious about forgetting my reservoir, leaving it in a dark pack, half-full, for several days, even weeks sometimes.
 Sadly, this happened in a bad way after I did the Great Ski Race this year.
 I didn’t have any liquid left in the reservoir so I didn’t bother rinsing and cleaning, but it turned into a nasty case of mold since I was using an electrolyte mix during the race.

-Here’s how to disinfect your Camelbak or other hydration reservoir:
+Here’s how to disinfect your Camelbak or another hydration reservoir:

 1) Fill the bladder and hose with 1-oz of bleach per liter of warm water